kermitt2/entity-fishing/doc/build.rst

 The test console is available at port ``:8090`` by opening in your browser (preferably *Firefox* or *Chrome*, *Internet Explorer* has not been tested): http://localhost:8090

-For more information, see the next section on the (N)ERD Console.
+For more information, see the next section on the *entity-fishing* Console.